-- Individual breeds require different handling (e.g. To check the coat texture on Poodles run your right hand along the mane and upwards towards the crest of the neck.
-The coat will spring back into place if it is the correct texture.
-If not, the animal has a soft coat which is incorrect). - Likewise with the Newfoundland.
-If the coat is brushed the wrong way it should fall back into place naturally. - There are many types of coats and coat textures. (e.g. Textures: fine to medium, harsh, oily, silky, wiry, woolly etc...
-Coats: Dense, distinctive, double coated, glossy, no undercoat, water repellent, weather resistant to name a few)

-• Be aware that markings can be very deceptive too and often can create optical illusions.
+- There are many types of coats and coat textures. (e.g. Textures: fine to medium, harsh, oily, silky, wiry, woolly etc...
+Coats: Dense, distinctive, double coated, glossy, no undercoat, water repellent, weather resistant to name a few). - Learn from breed lectures if there are any breed specific ways of checking that breeds coat. - Be aware that markings can be very deceptive, and often can create optical illusions.